jostmey/RestrictedBoltzmannMachine/README.md

 ## Run

-Fitting the bias terms for the neurons representing the features can greatly improve the results.
-After the fitting procedure is complete the neural network can be trained.
-The training procedure can take several days to weeks.
+Fitting the bias terms of the neurons representing the features using the dataset before training the neural network greatly improves the results.
+After fitting, the neural network can be trained, which can last anywhere from a few days to several weeks.
 To start the process, run the following commands.

 `julia fit.jl > fit.out`